exo-archives/aio-ecm-wcm/patch/WCM-2829/readme.txt

     * Status: Externalize the use of Fuzzy search
     * CCP Issue: CCP-399, Product Jira Issue : WCM-2829
     * Complexity: LOW
-    * Impacted Client(s): Les Douanes Françaises and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *  Customer asking about an improvement allow them to make a fuzzy search

 Fix description

-How is the problem fixed ?
+How is the problem fixed?

     * Add some configuration and some default fuzzy search index